Marla-Svenja Liebich: Legal disputes

 In July 2023, the Halle (Saale) District Court sentenced Liebich to one year and six months in prison without parole for distributing baseball bats inscribed with the phrase "deportation helpers" and for other offenses.
 This sentence also incorporated penalties from a prior conviction by the same court.
 In August 2024, the Halle Regional Court upheld the sentence and conviction, which included incitement of hatred, slander, and insult, prompting Liebich to file for an appeal.
 The appeal was ultimately rejected by the Naumburg Higher Regional Court on May 14, 2025, making the verdict legally binding.

 In a separate case, the Leipzig District Court sentenced Liebich to seven months in prison without parole in September 2023 for a physical assault on a photographer during a November 2020 COVID-19 demonstration.
 Liebich appealed this verdict as well.
 The case was later dismissed by the Leipzig Regional Court in July 2025.

 Since the name change in 2024, Liebich has initiated numerous legal actions against those who use her former name.
 In the summer of 2025, Liebich's X account stated a goal of filing 1,000 complaints, with over 500 already sent to the Halle police department.

 On August 18, 2025, the Second Civil Chamber of the Berlin II Regional Court ruled against Liebich in a case where she had sought a preliminary injunction against Julian Reichelt, editor-in-chief of the news portal Nius.
 Reichelt had indirectly referred to Liebich as a man ("Sven Liebich is not a woman") on the platform "X." The court decided that this infringement on personal rights was justified by the overriding right to freedom of speech and was therefore not unlawful.

+On April 9, 2026, Liebich was arrested in Krásná in the Czech Republic.
+On June 1, 2026, she was extradited to Germany and sent to a men's prison in July.